 Liberation Theatre Company was founded in 2009 by Sandra A. Daley-Sharif and Spencer Scott Barros.
 They have been producing partners for over three decades now, uplifting underserved voices.
 Bernard J. Tarver, who had been a member of LTC’s Black Playwrights’ Group, joined them as Associate Producing Director, soon after.
 Since its founding, LTC has been a feeder for talented and diverse Black playwrights to larger theatre organizations.

-Since the pandemic, LTC has managed to nourish two thriving programs: The Writing Residency Program which selects four emerging playwrights each year to write a full-length play and The 29Hour Workshop which offers one alum playwright an opportunity to work on a full-length play over 29 hours with the help of a director/dramaturge and a cast of professional actors.
+Liberation has a thriving black playwrights community, which started with their Black Playwrights' Group and monthly reading series.
+LTC also hosted regularly online and off an Artists Salon, giving voice and providing support to multi-disciplined artists.
+At the heart of Liberation's programming is its Writing Residency, now in its sixth year, commissioning and providing resources to four black playwrights to write a full-length play in 10 months and The 29Hour Workshop which offers one alum playwright an opportunity to work on a full-length play over 29 hours with the help of a director/dramaturge and a cast of professional actors.

-Liberation Theatre Company is also a founding producer with Harlem9, Inc, producers of the OBIE Award-winning 48Hours in…™Harlem.
+Liberation Theatre Company is the founder and co-producer of Harlem9, Inc, which produces an annual 10-minute play festival featuring underrepresented voices in Harlem and the Bronx, NY, Detroit, North Carolina, and Texas.
 In 2012, LTC teamed up with Woodie King Jr.’s National Black Touring Circuit, and SOUL PROductions to present Eric Lockley’s hilarious affirmative action comedy, Blacken The Bubble at The HSA Theater.
-Since then
+LTC has been the lead producer in several Off-Broadway productions and readings, most notably The Silver Thread by Joslyn Housley.